privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 * `X-User-Agent`
 * `X-BnA-Client-IP`

+SellerFrontEnd will [forward][46] the metadata in the request headers to seller's Key/Value service.
+Seller's Key/Value service may ingest this information to generate scoring signals.
+Seller's Key/Value service may use `X-BnA-Client-IP` header to monitor requests from TEE based SellerFrontEnd service.

+* `Accept-Language`
+* `User-Agent`
+* `X-BnA-Client-IP`

 #### Metadata forwarded by BuyerFrontEnd service

-BuyerFrontEnd will [forward][46] the metadata in the request header to buyer's Key/Value service.
+BuyerFrontEnd will [forward][46] the metadata in the request headers to buyer's Key/Value service.

 This may help with filtering of interest groups (custom audiences) in buyer's Key/Value service.
+Buyer's Key/Value service may use `X-BnA-Client-IP` header to monitor requests from TEE based BuyerFrontEnd service.

 * `Accept-Language`
 * `User-Agent`
 * `X-BnA-Client-IP`

-`X-BnA-Client-IP` header also be used by buyer's Key/Value service to monitor requests from TEE based BuyerFrontEnd service.

 ## High level design

-Following is the architecture of Bidding and Auction Services.

 ![Architecture diagram.](images/unified-contextual-remarketing-bidding-auction-services.png)